markfinger/webpack-build/README.md

   // An object mapping asset names to the full url of the generated asset.
   // Requires the `staticRoot` and `staticUrl` settings to be defined stats.urlsToAssets

+  // An array of rendered <script> elements pointing to the JS assets stats.rendered.scripts

+  // An array of rendered <link> elements pointing to the CSS assets stats.rendered.styleSheets
 });
 ```